sri5hat/APT-DETECTION/python_agent/README.md

 #### To Trigger a "FileStaging" Alert:

 Create a large archive file in the `/tmp` directory.
-This command creates a 15MB file.
+This command creates a 15MB file, which is above the agent's 10MB threshold.

 ```bash
 # Run this on the monitoring machine